manfromdownunder/mailserver-arm/README.md

 # mailserver-arm
 Container base ARM mail server from https://docker-mailserver.github.io

-1. Update the enviornment file with your own values
+1. Update the enviornment mailserver.env file with your own values

 2. If running this at home setup port forwarding:
       - "25:25"    # SMTP  (explicit TLS => STARTTLS)